Drury University's Dual Credit Program

-- Payment should not be made with cash.
+- Do not make payments with cash.

 - Your enrollment will not be processed if your payment is not attached.

 You will receive a course syllabus from your high school classroom instructor at the beginning of the semester.
-It is important that you keep a copy of this syllabus in case the college/university you attend after high school graduation requires this.
+Keep a copy of the syllabus in case the college/university you attend requires it.

 Once you complete the enrollment process, you will receive your Drury ID number by mail.
 This number is important when you are ordering your college transcript.